gazebosim/gz-math/README.md

     sudo apt-get install ruby-dev
     ```

   * [Swig](http://www.swig.org/).
 Refer to the [Swig Documentation](http://www.swig.org/download.html) for installation instructions.
-On Ubuntu Systems `apt-get` can be used to install Swig:
+On Ubuntu systems `apt-get` can be used to install Swig:

     ```
     sudo apt-get install swig